nvidia-cosmos/cosmos-reason1/docs/Profiler.md

 This means the controller will tell the specified policy replica to start doing profiling at the coming round of training step.
 Remember that this command will only take effect for once for the same replica.
 Sending multiple commands to the same replica will generate multiple rounds of trace file.

-User could also specify profiler args dynamically, please run `cosmos profile set --help` to get the details.
+User could also specify profiler args dynamically, please run `cosmos-reason1 profile set --help` to get the details.

 #### 4. Get the trace file.